Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Introduction

 \subsection{Our contribution}

-The key contribution of this work is a conceptual one, in {\em realizing} that it is possible to efficiently navigate on a much sparser spanner than the entire metric space.
+A key contribution of this work is a conceptual one, in (1) {\em realizing} that it is possible to efficiently navigate on a much sparser spanner than the entire metric space, and (2) {unveiling} some of applicability of such a navigation scheme.
 We start by considering {\em tree metrics}; a tree metric is a metric for which the distance function is obtained as the shortest-path distance function of some (weighted) tree.
-In particular, for any tree metric, when we relax the navigation requirement to use only $k=2$ hops (instead of a single hop as in the original metric), we can navigate on a spanner of size $\Theta(n \log {n})$, using 2 hops and stretch 1.
-This demonstrates a drastic improvement in size: from quadratic to almost linear in $n$.
-If we relax the hop-length requirement a bit more, to $k=3$, we can navigate on a yet sparser spanner, of size $\Theta(n\log\log{n})$, using 3 hops and stretch 1.
-In general, our navigation scheme enjoys the same tradeoff between hop-diameter and size as the spanner of \cite{DBLP:journals/talg/Solomon13}.
-Our result for navigation on trees is stated in the following theorem; we stress that the stretch bound is 1 (rather than $1+\eps)$, and one cannot improve the tradeoff between hop-diameter $k$ and size $\Theta(n\alpha_k(n))$, due to a lower bound by~\cite{Alon87optimalpreprocessing} that applies to 1-spanners for line metrics. \begin{theorem} Let $M_T$ be any tree metric, represented by an $n$-vertex edge-weighted tree $T$, let $k \ge 2$ be any integer, and let $G_T = (V(T), E)$ be the 1-spanner for $M_T$ with hop-diameter $k$ and $O(n\alpha_k(n))$ edges due to~\cite{DBLP:journals/talg/Solomon13}.
+For any tree metric, when we relax the navigation requirement to use only $k=2$ hops (instead of a single hop as in the original metric), we can navigate on a spanner of size $\Theta(n \log {n})$, using 2 hops and stretch 1.
+If we relax the hop-length requirement a bit more, to $k=3$, we can navigate on a yet sparser spanner, of size $\Theta(n\log\log{n})$.
+In general, our navigation scheme achieves the same tradeoff between hop-diameter and size as the 1-spanner of Solomon~\cite{Sol13}.
+Our result for navigation on trees is stated in the following theorem (proved in \Cref{subsec:treespanner}); the stretch bound is 1 and one cannot improve the tradeoff between hop-diameter $k$ and size $\Theta(n\alpha_k(n))$, due to lower bounds by~\cite{Alon87optimalpreprocessing} and~\cite{LMS22} that apply to 1-spanners and (1+$\eps$)-spanners for line metrics, respectively. \begin{theorem} Let $M_T$ be any tree metric, represented by an $n$-vertex edge-weighted tree $T$, let $k \ge 2$ be any integer, and let $G_T = (V(T), E)$ be the 1-spanner for $M_T$ with hop-diameter $k$ and $O(n\alpha_k(n))$ edges due to~\cite{Sol13}.
 Then we can construct in time $O(n\alpha_k(n))$ a data structure $\mathcal{D}_T$ such that, for any two query vertices $u,v\in V(T)$, $\mathcal{D}_T$ returns a 1-spanner path in $G_T$ (which is also a shortest path in $M_T$) between $u$ and $v$ of hop-length $\le k$ in $O(k)$ time. \end{theorem}